Five Reasons Your Brain LOVES Junk Food and How To Break The Habit

 3 - Refined food that ‘disappears’ in your mouth

 Food that is very refined breaks down in your mouth very quickly and doesn't give your brain a chance to even register that you’ve eaten it.
-So you keep on eating it and consume many more calories than if the food took time to chew and your brain had a chance to catch up and say ‘enough!’
-It takes about 20 minutes for your hypothalamus to register satiation and you can eat a lot of refined food in that time.
+So you keep on eating and consume many more calories than if the food took time to chew and your brain had a chance to catch up and say ‘enough!’
+It takes about 20 minutes for the hypothalamus to register satiation and you can eat a lot of refined food in that time.

 4 - Your brain loves variety

 Junk food contains crispy, crunchy, and creamy textures, as well as a variety of flavours, including salty, sweet and ‘umami’ (a dynamic flavour described as savoury), so it provides a stimulating and pleasurable ‘mouth feel’ for the person consuming it.
 In addition, food manufacturers are constantly coming up with new flavour combinations and adding different textures, to tempt people to experiment with and find new favourites for their brain to enjoy, via their taste buds.

 5 - The ‘emotional memory food bank’

 Past experiences of eating enjoyable junk food unfortunately drives future eating choices.
 Your brain is expert at remembering past experiences that elicited the ‘dopamine’ effect because it remembers the enjoyment experienced and pushes you to recreate it.
 The anticipation of eating the food again also increases salivation, which sets the stage perfectly for saliva to move food around your mouth quickly.
 The feelings of satisfaction and enjoyment experienced when eating these stimulating foods produce extremely powerful memories that tempt you to create another dopamine ‘hit.’